 Joe Hanley is a Partner specializing in land use, zoning, permitting and licensing law.
-His practice includes 20 years of experience providing successful representation in the state and local administrative approvals process for commercial land use developments of all kinds; securing entitlements from municipal planning, zoning, licensing and entertainment boards in cities and towns across Eastern Massachusetts and before the Commonwealth of Massachusetts’ regulatory bodies.
+His practice includes over 20 years of experience providing successful representation in the state and local administrative approvals process for commercial land use developments of all kinds; securing entitlements from municipal planning, zoning, licensing and entertainment boards in cities and towns across Eastern Massachusetts and before the Commonwealth of Massachusetts’ regulatory bodies.

 Joe’s clientele ranges from large to mid-scale real estate development ventures in mixed-use, residential, commercial, hotel, hospitality, restaurant, biotechnology/life sciences and institutional sectors, as well as major national and international retail and restaurant franchisors, local franchisees and entrepreneurs.
 He has also served as land use and strategic counsel to several LEED-certified and Transit-Oriented Developments and Tax-Credited Housing projects in the City of Boston, including expertise in the prosecution of the Boston Planning and Development Agency’s Article 80 Large Project Review and Boston Zoning Commission’s Planned Development Area approvals process.